-Within this chapter we will describe our research efforts with the designed NCCs, on important topics including RWMs, NTV braking, error field correction, and ELM control and stabilization.
-First NSTX-U target plasmas are produced with TRANSP, and various field spectra including n = 1-6 are applied to illustrate the utility of NCCs.
-Figure 2.1.4-2 shows n = 1-6 stability without the wall for NSTX-U target plasmas as a function of βN, which is important to perform 3D equilibrium calculations.
+For each physics analysis, NSTX-U target plasmas are first produced with TRANSP, and the stability test has been done with DCON up to n = 1-6.
+Figure 2.1.4-2 shows the shape of NSTX-U target plasma and n = 1-6 stability without the wall for NSTX-U target plasmas as a function of βN, which is important to perform 3D equilibrium calculations.
 Ideal equilibrium calculations are more reliable for stable plasmas, so n = 2-6 was applied to βN =3.5 and n = 1 was studied separately with lower βN =2.5.
 Results can be extended to higher βN, as experiments have shown the 3D field effects are applicable beyond the no-wall limit, often monotonically.
 The limitation of ideal calculations needs to be improved, including kinetic particle effects in the future.

+Within this chapter we will describe our research efforts with the designed NCCs, on important topics including RWMs, NTV braking, error field correction, and ELM control and stabilization.
+The quantifications will also be provided with the defined FOMs, even if each FOM may not capture all the essential physics that NCC can provide.
+Details again can be found in each